adrianhuber17/webSocket-App/ReadMe.md

 ## Demo

 The browser on the left is Google Chrome and the Browser on the right is Firefox.
-The demo below displays in 'red' a simple fetch to the server that was executed on the rendering of the page using an http call.
+The demo below displays in red a simple fetch to the server that was executed on the rendering of the page using an http call.
 It also displays a chat communication between 2 users in the server using WebSocket communication.
 Notice that when a message is sent by one user, the other user receives the message without having to re-render the component or page.